jpaulm/drawfbp/README.md

 If you get errors, you may have to build individual projects (sometimes this will require more than one try); if you only get warnings, you can proceed

+"Dynamic" Networks
+---

+The projects whose names are of the form `xxxDyn` are "dynamic" versions of the projects named `xxx` - they start by scanning off the `.fbp` network definitions (via the `CppFBP` module with the `DYNAM` parameter set to `true`), and then run the resulting network structures.

 Testing "TimingTest1" (console application)
 ---